Psychiatric Mental Health Nurse Practitioner (Post-Master's Certificate)

 • minimum cumulative GPA of 3.0 on a 4.0 scale in undergraduate and graduate nursing courses from an accredited college or university.

-• minimum 3.0 GPA in the last 60 hours of undergraduate course work (plus any completed graduate courses).
-(Effective Fall 2024: a 3.0 overall GPA or a 3.0 GPA in your last 60 hours of undergraduate course work, plus any completed graduate courses)
+• a 3.0 overall GPA or a 3.0 GPA in your last 60 hours of undergraduate course work, plus any completed graduate courses

 • grade of C or better in an upper-division statistics course.
 The course must be completed at the time of application and reflected on submitted transcripts.